wessenstam/era_db_all/mssql/deploy_mssql_era/deploy_mssql_era.rst

 Manipulating data using **SQL Server Management Studio** is boring.
 In this section you'll deploy the web tier of the application and connect it to your production database.

-#. `Download the Fiesta Blueprint by right-clicking here <https://raw.githubusercontent.com/nutanixworkshops/EraWithMSSQL/master/deploy_mssql_era/FiestaNoDB.json>`_.
+#.
+Download the Fiesta Blueprint by right-clicking :download:`here <FiestaNoDB.json>` and save to your machine.
 This single-VM Blueprint is used to provision only the web tier portion of the application.

 #.
 From **Prism Central > Calm**, select **Blueprints** from the lefthand menu and click **Upload Blueprint**.